JosephEoff/josepheoff.github.io/_posts/2024-08-27-eyeglassclip.md

 |![Clean the frame 4](/assets/2024-08-27-eyeglassclip/12.jpg)|
 |![Clean the frame 5](/assets/2024-08-27-eyeglassclip/13.jpg)|

 The flux leaves a tough, sticky coating on the metal.
 I use my pocket knife to scrape off the worst of it, then polish the rest off using a cloth wheel with polishing compound in a bench grinder.
 The other side of the bench grinder has a diamond grinding wheel that a machinist my father knew used to make tungsten carbide cutting tools.
-It was worn out for what he did with it, but it does a dandy job grinding sharp corners off of stainless steel.
+It was worn out for what he did with it but it does a dandy job grinding sharp corners off of stainless steel.

 Once all the flux was polished off the frame, I had to clean the polishing compound off of it.
 I use turpentine (or rather, the modern non-turpentine turpentine) to dissolve it, then wash it in soapy water.